prithi2004/prithi2004/README.md

 - 🎧 I code better with music on
 - 🍕 Can survive on pizza & coffee while debugging
 - 🧩 Love solving coding challenges
 - 🏆 Motto: *“One bug at a time, one win at a time”*
+- 💻 Aspiring WordPress Developer passionate about PHP, JavaScript, and MySQL.
+- 🚀 Focused on building scalable web solutions and contributing to open source.

 ---